frtib/tsp-redesign/pages/agency-service-reps/training.md

 ### Training methods

 We deliver training in three ways:
-* On Site: At the FRTIB Building located in Washington, DC
+* On Site: At the FRTIB offices located in Washington, DC
 * Remotely: At or near the location of the agency that requests the training.
 * Virtually: This includes live training through webinars and prerecorded videos and podcasts.